Terrestrial Animal Health Standards Commission

 I. Terms of Reference

-1. To promote the adoption by the International Committee of animal health (including zoonoses), animal welfare and animal production food safety standards, guidelines and recommendations concerning trade or international movement of mammals, birds and bees, and their products.
-Such standards, guidelines and recommendations are designed to minimise the risks of transmitting diseases (including zoonoses) while avoiding unjustified sanitary barriers.
+- To promote the adoption by the Assembly of animal health (including zoonoses), animal welfare and animal production food safety standards, guidelines and recommendations concerning trade or international movement in mammals, birds and bees, and their products.
+Such standards, and recommendations are designed to minimise the risks of transmitting diseases (including zoonoses) while avoiding unjustified sanitary barriers.

-2. To edit an annual compendium of such standards, guidelines and recommendations (the OIE Terrestrial Animal Health Code – the Terrestrial Code) in formats and languages as required by the Committee.
+- To edit an annual compendium of such standards, guidelines and recommendations (the OIE Terrestrial Animal Health Code ‐ the Terrestrial Code) in formats and languages as required by the Assembly.

-a) generic chapters in the Terrestrial Code which address general topics such as evaluation of veterinary services, certification, regionalisation, risk analysis methodology, antimicrobial resistance and which are in harmony with similar recommendations in the OIE Aquatic Animal Health Code.
+- generic chapters in the Terrestrial Code which address general topics such as evaluation of veterinary services, certification, regionalisation, risk analysis methodology, antimicrobial resistance and which are in harmony with similar recommendations in the Aquatic Animal Health Code.

-b) disease-specific chapters and appendices in the Terrestrial Code which are maintained current with the latest scientific information, and which provide clear guidance to users on terrestrial animal diseases on the OIE list of notifiable diseases.
+- disease‐specific chapters and appendices in the Terrestrial Code which are maintained current with the latest scientific information, and which provide clear guidance to users on terrestrial animal diseases control on the OIE‐listed diseases.

-6. To advise the Director General on issues relevant to its work arising or being discussed in other international organisations (such as the Codex Alimentarius Commission, the International Plant Protection Convention and the WTO) or fora.
+- To advise the Director General on issues relevant to its work arising or being discussed in other international organisations (such as the Codex Alimentarius Commission, the International Plant Protection Convention and the WTO) or other fora.

 II.
 Internal Rules